AudioEye Reports Record Second Quarter 2023 Results

-TUCSON, Ariz. — August 9, 2022 — AudioEye, Inc. (NASDAQ: AEYE) (the “Company”), an industry-leading SaaS accessibility platform delivering website accessibility compliance to businesses of all sizes, reported financial results for the second quarter ended June 30, 2022.
+TUCSON, Ariz. — August 10, 2023 — AudioEye, Inc. (NASDAQ: AEYE) (“AudioEye” or the “Company”), the industry-leading digital accessibility platform for websites and apps, reported financial results for the second quarter ended June 30, 2023.

-- Total revenue increased approximately 26% to a record $7.6M from $6.0M in the same prior year period.
-Both the Partner and Marketplace and Enterprise channels contributed to revenue growth.
+- Total revenue increased 4% to a record $7.84M from $7.6M in the same prior year period.

-- Gross profit increased to a record $5.7M, or 75.7% of total revenue, from $4.5M, or 74.9% of total revenue, in the same prior year period.
-The increase in gross profit was primarily due to revenue growth and continued improvement in the automation of our product offerings.
+- Gross profit increased to $6.05M (77% of total revenue) from $5.7M (76% of total revenue) in the same prior year period.
+The increase in gross profit was due to continued revenue growth and decreases in the cost of revenue from improved automation in product offerings.

-- Non-GAAP net loss in the quarter was $0.2M, or $(0.02) per share, compared to $0.6M, or $(0.06) per share, in the same prior year period.
-The non-GAAP net loss and EPS performance reflects adjustments primarily for non-cash stock-based compensation expense, depreciation and amortization expense and non-recurring items.
+- Non-GAAP net loss in Q2 2023 was $0.2M, or $(0.02) per share, and remained consistent with the non-GAAP net loss in the same prior year period.
+For Q2 2023, the non-GAAP net loss and EPS performance reflect adjustments primarily for stock-based compensation expense and depreciation and amortization.

 Conference Call Information

-AudioEye management will hold a conference call today, August 9, 2022, at 4:30 p.m.
-Eastern time (1:30 p.m.
-Pacific time) to discuss these results, followed by a question-and-answer period.
+AudioEye management will hold a conference call today, August 10, 2023 at 4:30 p.m.
+Eastern Time (1:30 p.m.
+Pacific Time) to discuss these results, followed by a question-and-answer period.

 Please call the conference telephone number 5-10 minutes prior to the start time.
-If you have any difficulty connecting with the conference call, please contact MZ Group at 561-489-5315.
+If you have any difficulty connecting with the conference call, please contact Gateway Group at 949-574- 3860.

 A telephonic replay of the conference call will also be available after 7:30 p.m.
-Eastern time on the same day through August 23, 2022.
+Eastern Time on the same day through August 24, 2023 via the following numbers:

 Toll-free replay number: 844-512-2921